MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:EnablePriorityForCourse
 ```

 The portal allows you to specify priorities to the courses while assigning them to the learners.
-You can enable/ disable this feature on the portal depending on your specific requirements.
+You can enable/disable this feature on the portal depending on your specific requirements.

-By default, this feature is kept enabled with value as **True** for administrator to assign priorities.
+By default, this feature is enabled with value as **True** for administrator to assign priorities.

 ## Highest Priority Content for Learners